rlhickey/bias-cascade/README.md

 An engine for truth-persistence under pressure.
 Four-mode ring generates compounding pressure, folds to residue or exhausts to Null.
 Geometry proven substrate-agnostic.
 Human application: observer inside the ring, cost drawn from bonded substrate.

-Nine papers.
+Ten papers.
 Thirty-four falsifiers.
 All open.

 ---